sw360cab/gno-challenge/Assumptions.md

 # Assuptions & Limitations

+## Design decisions

 * it is covered a single chain id at the moment
 * the current implementation is focusing on processing transaction metrics from block 1
 * it is supposed having a single instance of `tx-indexer` service
 * multiple instances of `gnoland` service are subject to how `tx-indexer` service is able to handle them
 * there is a single instance of houston, which is referring to the `tx-indexer` as single source of truth
+* docker compose services are designed to employ `command` directive, so that the arguments of each service can be easily overridden

 ## Gnoland